Leeds Rhinos Netball

 Leeds Rhinos Netball are an English netball team based in Leeds.
 They were founded in 2017.
 Together with the men's rugby league and women's rugby league teams, they are part of the Leeds Rhinos family of clubs.
 In 2018–19 they entered an under-19 team in England Netball's National Performance League.
 They joined the Netball Superleague in 2021.

 History

 Foundation

 Leeds Rhinos Netball was founded in July 2017 in partnership with the rugby league Super League club Leeds Rhinos and their charity, the Leeds Rhinos Foundation.
-Anna Newell Carter was subsequently appointed director of netball and Ashton Golding became an ambassador for the team.
+Ashton Golding became an ambassador for the team.

 National Performance League

 In 2018–19 Leeds Rhinos entered an under-19 team in England Netball's National Performance League, competing against the under-19 teams of Netball Superleague teams.
 On 15 December 2018 they made their NPL debut with a 54–53 win against Mavericks.
 Leeds Rhinos subsequently finished fourth in their inaugural NPL season.
 They secured fourth place with a 63–55 win over Surrey Storm.